ndkv9/material-template/src/content/Exercise-n-Note.md

     public static void Main(string[] args)
       {
        string name = "Ada Lovelace";
        // Write your code here:
        }
   }
 }
 ```

-Modify the code, so that it prints **Hello Ada LoveLace!**
-Do not modify the variable content!
+This is not a coding exorcist.
 </Exercise>

 <Note>This is just a message for someone to read</Note>